-“Oh Grace, you’re not a bad girl,” I said, giving her a professionally appropriate side hug and walking her to the door.
+“Oh Grace, you’re not a bad girl,” I said, giving her a side hug and walking her to the door.
 I didn’t know what else to say, and she left, trying to get away before that broken girl inside could fully introduce herself.

 None of us are eager to meet the broken person hiding inside us, and even fewer want to let that person speak.
 It’s awkward and often uncontrolled, but these young ladies taught me about the beauty and power of authenticity.
-Like Becca, we need to open our sketchbooks and let the hiding, broken people around us know they are not alone.
+Like Becca, we need to open our sketchbooks and let the hiding, broken people around us know they’re not alone.
 That’s when the master artist does His most impressive work.
 The tears, the whispering voice, the broken pieces become the colors to his paintings and the lyrics to his songs.
 We may like the sound of our own eloquence, but it’s the voice of brokenness that God loves to hear, and it’s that voice that opens our hearts to His love.

 That’s all for today!
 Thanks for reading.
 Do you like these stories?
 A great way you could show your appreciation is by forwarding this email to someone else who might enjoy them.
 Or did someone forward this to you?
 Sign up here to get a story like this one twice a month.
 Thanks for your support!

 Erin, this really spoke to my heart today.
 I consider myself a pretty open book, but today I realized there was a hurt I was hiding behind a mask.
 When I pulled the mask away, the tears started and wouldn’t stop until I realized God was working to draw me closer to himself.
 Thank you for your beautiful words that illustrated my walk today!